ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFWidget.rst

 .. method:: PDFWidget.prototype.getOptions()

-	Returns an array of strings which represents the value for each corresponding radio button or checkbox field.
+	Returns an array of strings which represent the value for each corresponding radio button or checkbox field.

 	:returns: Array of string